SmorMcfluff/Portfolio/AnchorsLament/README.md

 - [3.0 – UI Design](#ui-design)

-## 1.0 – Back-end Engineering
+## 1.0 – Backend Engineering
 >Note: All code in this section has been simplified, and fields have had their names changed in order to protect the integrity of the database.

-My main responsibility at Anchor's Lament was to maintain and expand the back-end functions of the game, which is hosted via Supabase.
+My main responsibility at Anchor's Lament was to maintain and expand the backend functions of the game, which is hosted via Supabase.
 This was my first time working in Supabase, and with SQL, PL/pgSQL in general.

 ### 1.1 - Competitive Rank
 <p align="center">